aeslaughter/moose/docs/content/utilities/moose_docs_old/moose_markdown/index.md

 The [python-markdown] package includes many useful, officially-supported extensions, as listed on the [available extensions](https://pythonhosted.org/Markdown/extensions/) page.
-\ref{official-extensions} is a list the extensions that are utilized on this website and will likely be of use as you develop your own  website, reports, or presentations.
+[official-extensions] is a list the extensions that are utilized on this website and will likely be of use as you develop your own  website, reports, or presentations.

 !table id=official-extensions caption=List of official [python-markdown] extensions useful for writing documentation.